Constructing the Lodge

 Constructing The Lodge

 The Lodge is the large communal building for our glamping guests which was completed in May 2019.
-We tried to make it as eco as possible so used locally sourced roundwood timber (30 tonnes), the external walls are all made from straw-bales and the internal walls are made with 'cob' - earth, sand, straw & water.
-There is also a grass roof alive with the grasses and wildflowers excavated from the site.
+Over 30 tonnes of locally sourced roundwood timber was used to build the frame and roof, the external walls are all made from straw-bales and the internal walls are made with 'cob' (earth, sand, straw & water).
+There is a grass 'living' roof alive with the grasses and wildflowers excavated from the site.

 The internal walls of the Lodge were built with 'Cob' which is another method of natural building.
 Cob is a combination of sandy-sub soil, clay and straw.
 It’s mixed together in large batches by stomping (or dancing!) on it.
 Cob is considered the most sustainable method of building there is.
-Cob has almost zero embodied energy and since its made of earth, it is also entirely recyclable, biodegradable, breatheable and non-polluting.
+It has almost zero embodied energy and since it's made of earth, it is also entirely recyclable, biodegradable, breathable and non-polluting.
+Cob provides excellent thermal mass acting as a heat regulator fo the building – cooling in the summer and providing heat storage in the winter.

-For all the benefits and appeal of natural building it is however extremely labour-intensive and takes a long time with a LOT of helpful hands.
+For all the benefits and appeal of natural building it is however extremely labour-intensive and needs a LOT of helpful hands.
 We are hugely indebted to the close-to 100 amazing volunteers who came from all corners of the world to learn about natural building techniques with us and get their hands dirty, without whom we'd almost certainly still be building!

 Below is a gallery of photos following the build progression and further below are several short videos for anyone interested in alternative, natural methods of straw and cob building.